Tarcoola, South Australia: History

-Tarcoola lies on Kokata land.
+Tarcoola lies on Kokatha land.
 The Tarcoola Goldfield was discovered and named in 1893, but it was in an isolated arid area, and there was little development until 1900.
 A Post Office opened on 18 August 1900 and the town was proclaimed on 21 February 1901.

 The goldfield's heyday was from about 1901 to 1918.
 A government battery was built to process ore from small mines.
 Between 1901 and 1954 the field produced about 77,000oz (2.4 tonnes) of gold, most of it from the Tarcoola Blocks mine.

-The Trans-Australian Railway was built through Tarcoola in 1915, and in 1980 it became a junction station when the Adelaide–Darwin railway diverged from Tarcoola to Alice Springs.
+The Trans-Australian Railway was built through Tarcoola in 1915, and in 1980 it became a junction station when the Darwin railway line diverged from Tarcoola to Alice Springs.
 The link from Alice Springs through to Darwin was eventually completed in 2004.

 The town is almost completely deserted today except for transient railway maintenance staff and geological exploration teams.
 The original Tarcoola goldfields are long closed.
-However, there is now new exploration for minerals in the wider area, including the Challenger Mine.
+However, there is now new exploration for minerals in the wider area, including the Challenger mine.

 The Tarcoola Goldfield, Battery and Township is listed on the South Australian Heritage Register as a designated place of archaeological significance.

 In 2017, WPG Resources commenced mining an open pit at Tarcoola intending to mine for at least two years, and transport the ore to the Challenger mine for processing in the facilities there.